Dell Technologies Tour

 Project Summary

-With 1,000 sqft. inside the mobile unit and an impressive two-story plaza footprint outside, this eighteen-wheeler popup hosts events for Dell customers in their city.
+With 1,000 sqft. inside the mobile unit and an impressive two-story plaza footprint outside, this eighteen-wheeler pop-up hosts events for Dell customers in their city.

 Dell is well known for its innovations in supply chain management and electronic commerce, particularly its direct-sales model and its "build-to-order" or "configure to order" approach to manufacturing—delivering individual PCs configured to customer specifications.